drts01/notes/stackedit/presentations/2018-py-pkging.md

 _notes:
 * Python for a few years
 * automate and manage large infrastructure
-* a group to help any who writes code to grow
+* a group to help myself and any who writes code to grow